 The test stations features a 3-way valve for delivery of facility-supplied hydrogen and air via integrated heaters and humidifiers through insulated tubes to the fuel cell stack manifolds.

-Three-dimensional, non-destructive visualization of fuel cells on the micro and nano scales, using a state-of-the-art multi-length scale X-ray computed tomography facility with customized instruments from ZEISS X-ray Microscopy.
+Three-dimensional, non-destructive visualization of material structure on the micro and nano scales, using a state-of-the-art multi-length scale X-ray computed tomography facility with customized instruments from ZEISS X-ray Microscopy.
+The facility includes capabilities for in-situ and in-operando visualization.

 The DMA (TA Instruments Q800) equipped with an environmental chamber (TA Instruments DMA-RH accessory) is a state-of-the-art tool to facilitate the in-depth mechanical behavior and durability testing and analysis of fuel cell components.